FirmaChain/FirmaChain-Explorer/README.md

 ## Configuration(Server)

-The `server/config/default.js` file contains configuration settings for MediBloc Explorer Server.
+The `server/config/default.js` file contains configuration settings for FirmaChain Explorer Server.

 #### Blockchain endpoint

-To connect with custom MediBloc blockchain, blockchain.url should be set.
+To connect with custom FirmaChain blockchain, blockchain.url should be set.
 ```
 // you can set this endpoint to your blockchain.
 const endpoint = 'localhost';